 Days later the dream is still on my mind when I visit a friend who has a deeply intuitive sense about dreams.
 As I describe the dream to her and think about the teen I feel strong reactions.
 My body twitches.
 My mouth turns dry.
 My friend asks me, “do you think the teen is there to rob you, or does he need something from you?”

 Bingo!
 Immediately I sense the truth that the teen needs something from me.
-He symbolizes personal needs which have stuck with me into adulthood for structure, guidance, recognition, the basic necessities of life.
+He symbolizes personal needs which have stuck with me into adulthood for structure, guidance, and recognition, typical things that teenagers need.
 I picture the teen reaching for my necklace and say to him, “go ahead and have it, my gift; what’s mine is yours.”
 I then cried for a long time — talk about a strong reaction!

 Association is your first step when interpreting a dream, usually.
 Associations are the first things that come to mind when you think about a dream’s detail.

 For example, a woman dreams about a former marathon training partner who approaches her.
 The partner, a female, has a penis and talks the dreamer into having sex.
 On the surface, the dream appears bizarre, but by using association the symbolism of the partner character becomes clear, which leads to the meaning of the dream.
 The dreamer associates her old training partner with strong opinions and caring less what people think of her.
 That’s the sort of person she is.
 Now for the personal context that explains why this person shows up in her dreams many years after the last time they talked.
 The dreamer is struggling because she thinks people view her as less than feminine.
 She expresses strong opinions, a typically male characteristic symbolized in the dream as a woman with a penis.

 Put 2 + 2 together and you see in this dream a story about the dreamer coming to terms with an inner conflict and drawing from the memory of an old friend to give her the perspective she needs..